 Tom resides in Elk Grove Village, IL, with his first investor and wife of over 40 years.
 He maintains a close personal and professional relationship with his two children, both of whom have founded their own Tasty Catering “sister” companies in addition to a range of responsibilities within several of Tom’s own companies.
-Tim Walter—CFO and founder of TF Processors and iMotorSports, et al—and Erin Walter—CEO of nuphoriq—continue to utilize Tom’s wisdom and experience in their own ventures.
+Tim Walter—CFO and founder of TF Processors and iMotorSports, et al—and Erin Walter—CEO and co-founder of nuphoriq—continue to utilize Tom’s wisdom and experience in their own ventures.

 There are no upcoming events.

 Tom Walter is the real deal!
 He presents and engages the audience with his insight wisdom and incredible experience.
 A genuine leader and human being that backs up every message with real life stories, credibility and intrigue.
 Great speaker great person!Gina Cronican, Organizational and Management Development at Ag Processing Inc

 Tom Walter’s book “It’s My Company Too!” provides unique insight into the challenging world of efficient managing in a understandable and relatable manner.
 I read the book as a supplement to a managerial course, and I felt that the variety of stories and examples throughout the text helped me conceptualize how the topics I have been learning about would be applied to the real world.
 The book highlights the challenges and solutions that any company might face, and in a heartfelt and strategic way.
 It’s a must read for employees, managers, and leaders in any field of work!Alyssa Hochberg, University of Maryland